 Little A knew the numbers from 0-50.
 In several occassions like making “pabibo” he’ll count up to 80.
-With this, I taught of introducing a firm understanding of math concepts and skills on him.
+With this, I thought of introducing a firm understanding of math concepts and skills on him.

 When Little A entered in our playroom he’s so excited to see different colors of marbles.It’s his first time to see and feel the marbles.
 So,I have prepared 3 fun learning math games.